-To generate a Process Workload graph for a VM that receives metrics via WMI or the up.time agent, do the following:
+To generate a Process Workload graph for a VM that receives metrics via WMI or the Uptime Infrastructure Monitor agent, do the following:

-- Go to the Element's Quick Snapshot page.
-For example, in the My Infrastructure panel, find the VM whose process workload you want to graph, click its corresponding gear icon, then click G raph Performance. - 2.
+- 1. Go to the Element's Quick Snapshot page. - For example, in the My Infrastructure panel, find the VM whose process workload you want to graph, click its corresponding gear icon, then click G raph Performance. - 2.
 In the Process section of the Tree panel, click Workload. - 3.
-Select the start and end dates and times for which the graph will chart data, and click Apply Date and Time .
-For more information, see Understanding Dates and Times - 4.
+Select the start and end dates and times for which the graph charts data, and click Apply Date and Time.
+For more information, see Understandin a Dates and Times - 4.
 Click one of the Quick Graphs options to display a pre-configured workload graph in a pop-up window, or skip this step to manually configure a graph. - 5.
-In the first step, select an object whose workload will be graphed. - 6.
+In the first step, select an object whose workload you want to graph. - 6.
 In the next step, select whether to graph the highest resource consumers, or specific processes running on the VM.
-If you select Specific, a process selection dialog will appear, requiring you to build a list. - 7.
+If you select Specific, a process selection dialog appears, requiring you to build a list. - 7.
 Select one or more process metrics to include in the graph. - 8.
+Click Generate Graph.

-Click Generate Graph . - A pop-up window will appear, displaying the Process Workload graph you have configured.
+A pop-up window appears, displaying the Process Workload graph you have configured.